 MAPseq (Multiplexed Analysis of Projections by Sequencing) is a novel high-throughput method for brain mapping.
 It leverages next-generation sequencing to allow massive multiplexing of long-range projections, from thousands of cells, at single neuron resolution, from a single brain.
 (Kebschull et al, 2016 “High-throughput mapping of single neuron projections by sequencing of barcoded RNA”).

 BARseq (barcoded anatomy resolved by sequencing) is a high-throughput, multiplexed method based on RNA barcoding that helps bridge anatomical and transcriptomic approaches at cellular resolution with the potential to discover organizing principles of neural circuits.
 (Chen et al, 2019 “High-Throughput Mapping of Long-Range Neuronal Projection Using In Situ Sequencing”)

 - Quantify the projections of thousands—or even millions—of individual neurons in parallel within a single brain.

 - Produce multiple projection patterns from one to several injection sites, at single-neuron resolution.

-- Determine the brain-wide projections from a given area within one month.
+- Determine the brain-wide projections from a given area.